potatomalik/potatomalik/README.md

 - 👋 Hi, I’m @potatomalik
-- 👀 I’m interested in coding
+- 👀 I’m interested in solving problems.
-- 🌱 I’m currently learning something new
+- 🌱 I’m currently learning full-stack devoloping.
-- 💞️ I’m looking to collaborate on you wish
+- 💞️ I’m looking to collaborate on you wish.
 - 📫 How to reach me malikksakshay@pg.cusat.ac.in

 <!---